Boundary layer meteorology:

 - (2020).
 The influence of terrain on the mean wind flow characteristics in a fjord.
 Journal of Wind Engineering and Industrial Aerodynamics.
 1-15.

 - (2020).
 Improved long-span bridge modeling using data-driven identification of vehicle-induced vibrations.
-Structural Control and Health Monitoring: The Bulletin of ACS.
+Structural Control and Health Monitoring.
 18 sider.

 - (2019).
 The COTUR campaign - measuring offshore turbulence and coherence with lidars.